Gugulethu-Nyoni/semantq/README.md

 ```bash
 npm install semantq
 ```
-OR install globally to use it anywhere in your app
+OR install globally to use it anywhere in your system

 ```bash
 npm install -g semantq